 In order to maximise recruitment and retention from ethnically diverse populations, interpreters will be provided at key points in the study.
-Using an approach employed successfully in the Community-based Prevention for Diabetes (ComPoD) trial, the Patient Approach letter will contain a tick box inviting potential participants to inform the research team if they would need an interpreter in order to participate in REACT, and if so in what language.
+Using an approach employed successfully in the Communitybased Prevention for Diabetes (ComPoD) trial, the Patient Approach letter will contain a tick box inviting potential participants to inform the research team if they would need an interpreter in order to participate in REACT, and if so in what language.
 For these participants, telephone screening will be conducted by an interpreter using the screening script, with oversight provided by the site-based Research Assistant.
 Interpreters will also translate at the point of consent and scheduling of data collection events, during the SPPB, grip strength tests, and delivery of the activity monitors, at the face-to-face screening and at baseline, 6 months, 12 months and 24 month data collection events.
-Interpreters will deliver the questionnaire-based data collection at the same time points.
-Interpreters will also translate at the first two exercise sessions and the first two social/educational sessions attended by any non-English speaking participants.
+Interpreters will also translate at the first two social/educational sessions attended by any non-English speaking participants.
 These interpreters will be recruited from our established links with local interpreter services via the University of Birmingham and NHS, and we will provide additional training of interpreters to assist with data collection as needed.